Skip to content

 National Obesity Monitor

-National obesity data and trends over time, including by age group, sex, race and ethnicity.
-The data cover children as young as 2, all the way up to adults, and come from the National Health and Nutrition Examination Survey (NHANES).
+National childhood obesity rate and adult obesity rate data.
+The feature also illustrate trends over time, including by age group, sex, and race and ethnicity, using data from the National Health and Nutrition Examination Survey (NHANES).

 Mississippi and West Virginia have the highest adult obesity rates, 39.5%, according to the latest Behavioral Risk Factor Surveillance System.